𝐃𝐨 𝐌𝐮𝐬𝐥𝐢𝐦𝐬 𝐁𝐞𝐥𝐢𝐞𝐯𝐞 𝐉𝐞𝐬𝐮𝐬 𝐖𝐚𝐬 𝐒𝐢𝐧𝐥𝐞𝐬𝐬?

 The only problem Islam would have with this statement can be found in the last part of the quote: “…that he was born of a woman, but supernaturally conceived of God.”

 In order to convincingly present the doctrine that Jesus was fully human and fully God, the theologians had a hard time.
 The idea that Jesus was “supernaturally conceived of God” is another way of saying that Jesus was “the only begotten of God”—begotten, not created.

 𝐓𝐡𝐞 𝐀𝐛𝐬𝐮𝐫𝐝𝐢𝐭𝐲 𝐨𝐟 𝐃𝐮𝐚𝐥 𝐍𝐚𝐭𝐮𝐫𝐞

-The inherent proneness of humans toward sin is of a piece with all the weak characteristics of humans mentioned in the quote above.
-And that would mean that Jesus being fully human had a tendency to sin.
+The inherent proneness of humans toward sin is of piece with all the weak characteristics of humans mentioned in the quote above.
+And that would mean that Jesus is fully human and had a tendency to sin.

 However, their reply is that he is fully divine too!
 Fully human and fully divine!
 The contradiction in language reflects the contradiction in the concepts involved.

 Muslims believe that Jesus was a human who was protected by God from falling into serious sins like all other prophets were.

 Source: Br.
 Ismail Jacobs